zEdS15B3GCwq/cmake_c_unittest_comparison/README.md

 ![GLib test result output](images/results_glib.png)

-The output's structure is, in my opinion, sub-optimal.
+The output follows the TAP format.
+I haven't found a way to switch to a different format.
+For command line reading, TAP's structure is sub-optimal.
 I'm happy with the information shown, however, the `ok` or `not ok` lines, and test boundaries in general are difficult to spot, as one's attention is overwhelmed by the long and duplicated error lines.
 The duplication is due to those lines being sent to both stdout and stderr.
 While it's possible to reduce the clutter by redirecting one, I'm not sure how to do that with CTest, so the clutter remains.

 GLib Test is a versatile, easy-to-use test framework, which, compared to Unity and CUnit seems to have the best feature set.
 On the other hand, it's not as easy to build/integrate, unless you're already using GLib for the project.